 With the market share for longer-range EVs continuing to grow, so does the demand for innovative charging and charge-management solutions.
 Extreme fast charging of 200 kW can significantly increase recharging speeds, but the ability to address challenges for the local grid infrastructure as well as vehicle-connected charge equipment is vital.
 Connected and intelligent charge management solutions can enable widespread vehicle electrification without negatively impacting the grid, possibly providing additional benefits.

 Research in NREL's Optimization and Control Laboratory focuses on enabling greater EV adoption as part of a larger system of electrification.
 Its core capabilities include:

-- Electrical infrastructure for two individual sites, with each site including a 480 V and 208/120 V or 240/120 V breaker panels and integrated circuit-level power meters.
+- Electrical infrastructure for two individual sites, with each site including 480-V and 208/120-V or 240/120-V breaker panels and integrated circuit-level power meters

-- Hardware-in-the-loop integrated control to enable experiments for DC charging of EVs up to 350 kW.
-Researchers can emulate the vehicle response for different battery chemistry, battery capacity, and battery thermal designs.
+- Hardware-in-the-loop integrated control to enable experiments for DC charging of EVs up to 350 kW so researchers can emulate the vehicle response for different battery chemistry, battery capacity, and battery thermal designs

-- Hardware-in-the-loop integrated control to enable experiments for AC grid dynamics from DC charging of EVs up to 350 kW.
-Researchers can emulate grid response for evaluating how charging equipment controls impact the grid.
+- Hardware-in-the-loop integrated control to enable experiments for AC grid dynamics from DC charging of EVs up to 350 kW so researchers can emulate grid response for evaluating how charging equipment controls impact the grid.